Former UFC Star Angela Magana Has Woken Up From Two-Day Coma Following Emergency Surgery

-Angela Magana has still got a long ways to go but her most recent health update is very promising.
+Angela Magana has still got a long way to go but her most recent health update is very promising.

 As many know, the former UFC strawweight competitor slipped into a coma on Tuesday following complications from emergency surgery.
 According to MMA Junkie, Magana began experiencing back pain during her preparations for the Combate Americas fight and an April 7 injury caused the athlete to head to the hospital where it was discovered that she had a herniated disc.

-Angela tried to get medicine and fight through the pain and it just became too much and she was forced to undergo emergency surgery after being diagnosed with cauda equina syndrome, a result of the fighter not reacting well to having a nerve block done.
+Angela tried to get medicine and fight through the pain, but it just became too much and she was forced to undergo emergency surgery after being diagnosed with cauda equina syndrome, a result of the fighter not reacting well to having a nerve block done.
 Following the surgery, she slipped into a coma, where she remained unconscious for two days.
 Luckily, People shares that 35-year-old is on the mend.

 Magana’s coach Gabriel Lamastus shared an update with distraught fans earlier today, letting them know that Angela had thankfully come out of her coma.

-“Angela is responding to the treatment and is waking up!!!,” the coach said.
+“Angela is responding to the treatment and is waking up!!!” the coach said.
 “We are over joyed [sic].
 She has been in and out of it,” he continued before revealing that Magana is even speaking now.

 #Sparring before the sun comes out.
 Less than 2 weeks away I #KO Kyra Batara.
 Im a knockout artist and the best in the world #YourMajesty #CombateRiena #CombateEstrellas #MMA #TeamLaPerla #Boss #PR @soy_pequena_muerte @combateamericas pic.twitter.com/I2hMZ21p82